Romantic Phrases That Melt Hearts

 I have gathered a few common gender-related romantic phrases that are most likely to create a more dependable intimacy.
-They are ten of the most common male phrases that make females feel beloved, and ten that women can express to their men to make them feel more seen and desired for who they really are.
+They are 10 of the most common male phrases that make females feel beloved, and 10 that women can express to their men to make them feel more seen and desired for who they really are.

 Because they have been taught by women, most men will not be as surprised by the following phrases.
-They pay attention to what their women tell them because they have traditionally spent more time in pursuit and are thus more motivated to learn what romantic phrases make their women more available.
-Women, more often the ones pursued, are much less familiar with the romantic phrases that their men want to hear.
+They pay attention to what their women tell them, because they have traditionally spent more time in pursuit—and are thus more motivated to learn what romantic phrases make their women more available.
+Women, who are more often the ones pursued, are much less familiar with the romantic phrases that their men want to hear.